 Unfortunately, agents/landlords don't have to use a tenancy deposit protection scheme if you paid your deposit to them before 6 April 2007.
 If you have a disagreement with them about returning your deposit, try to come to an agreement.
 If that doesn’t work, you may have to take legal action.
 But remember, before you take your agent/landlord to court, you should get some expert advice.

 If you’d like to find out more about the new Tenancy Deposit Law, Click here

 9) Energy Performance Certificate (EPC)

 The Government is making it harder for illegal immigrants to rent accommodation.
 The Immigration Act 2014 introduced a requirement for landlords of private rental accommodation to conduct checks to establish that new tenants have the right to rent in the UK.
 Landlords who rent to illegal migrants without conducting these checks will be liable for a civil penalty.

-The government wants to ensure tenants in private rented housing are not living in the UK illegally and is already working with councils to tackle rogue landlords who exploit migrant by housing them in “beds in sheds” and illegally overcrowded accommodation.
+The Government wants to ensure tenants in private rented housing are not living in the UK illegally and is already working with councils to tackle rogue landlords who exploit migrants by housing them in “beds in sheds” and illegally overcrowded accommodation.

 Private landlords will be required to make simple checks on new tenants to ensure that they are entitled to be in this country.
 The checks will be straightforward and quick for law-abiding landlords and tenants to comply with.

 - The requirements will not apply to pre-existing tenancies.
 Landlords will only have to conduct checks on new tenancy agreements from the implementation date.